 What Caused Your Marriage to Suffer?

 What has been getting in the way of living in harmony with each other?
 For most couples, there are many factors involved - with some quite major and some quite minor (but still frustrating).
 You may be painfully aware of many of those difficulties.
-A common difficulty that I address is angry words, outbursts or behaviors through individual anger management therapy.
+A common problem that I address is angry words, outbursts, or behaviors through individual anger management therapy.

-Although it is natural for each of you to have your perspective, (and your view makes the most sense to you), your differing viewpoints can lead to relationship discord.
+Although it is natural for each of you to have your perspective (and your view makes the most sense to you), your differing viewpoints can lead to relationship discord.
 You or your spouse may have real difficulty stepping out of your way of seeing things and entering into the perspective of your mate.

 Also, the marriage therapist functions as a neutral party to help both of you refrain from exclusively relying on either logical thinking or emotional intelligence as a justification for your position.
-So with better understanding and acceptance of each other’s perspective arguing or silent disagreement can decrease.
+So with better understanding and acceptance of each other’s perspective, arguing or silent disagreement can decrease.

 Unfortunately, a private retreat goes in the opposite direction of increased closeness and intimacy.
 So for couples in this pattern, the risk of vulnerability has become too high.
 They find themselves unable to escape from patterns of protecting their vulnerability on their own.